-We have created COVID Event Planning Guidelines and a COVID-19 Event Management Checklist to assist organizers in their planning.
+We have created a Communicable Disease Plan Checklist to assist organizers in the required Communicable Disease Plan.
 Please note these guidelines are subject to change and will evolve as we progress and are provided further provincial direction.
-Check

 Events are a great way to share, celebrate, honour, compete or simply have fun while enjoying our beautiful community, parks and weather.
 Our Event Services Team is here to guide you through our permit process and provide expertise to host a safe and memorable event.